 In a pinch: Maldon sea salt

 Maldon sea salt comes from Essex in England rather than from the coast of Brittany in France.
-This salt is known for being one of the few worthwhile ingredients that England has contributed to the culinary world as well as for its pyramid-shaped crystals.
+This salt is known for being one of the few worthwhile ingredients that England has contributed to the culinary world and for its pyramid-shaped crystals.
 Popular with chefs, Maldon sea salt has large crystals that allow it to provide the same bursts of salinity as those provided by fleur de sel.
-Maldon sea salt is not as moist as fleur de sel, which means that it may be easier to sprinkle it consistently on foods.
+Maldon sea salt is not as moist as fleur de sel, so it may be easier to sprinkle it consistently on foods.

 Like the other options above, you can use Maldon sea salt as a 1:1 substitute for fleur de sel.

-Sea salt is a broad term for sea salts that may encompass those that are more refined than fleur de sel.
-They may have coarse or fine crystals, but all are distilled from sea water and can provide the salt flavor that you want.
-Opt for coarse sea salts to get the crunch along with the oceanic salinity that makes them excellent finishing salts.
+Sea salt is a broad term, so some may be more refined than fleur de sel.
+They may have coarse or fine crystals, but all are distilled from seawater and can provide the salt flavor you want.
+Opt for coarse sea salts to get the crunch along with (potentially) a hint of the oceanic salinity that makes them excellent finishing salts.